gladyshil/modeldb/README.md

     cd [path_to_modeldb]
     docker-compose up
     ```
 Note by default ModelDB will listen on localhost:3000.

+### Kubernetes Setup

+If you have [Kubernetes](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed, a Modeldb server can be created and shared.
+*To run Modeldb with Kubernetes see [detailed instructions](k8s/README.md).*

 ### Manual Setup

 Watch a video of the setup and installation process [here](https://youtu.be/rmNnG3-bd6s).